 Hold People Accountable

 As CEO, it’s often your responsibility to let people know what they need to be doing.
 But you’re also responsible for holding them accountable when they don’t do that work or meet those expectations.

 Accountability is an essential part of organizational culture.
 The effective CEO sees accountability not as a consequence but as an opportunity for improvement.
-They know that feedback, positive and negative, are the core of accountability.
+They know that positive and negative feedback are the core of accountability.
 So they look to provide feedback as part of a larger accountability loop.

 An accountability culture is vital for the CEO to maintain.
 And they must apply these principles equally across the company.
 The team is always watching and will know if you are only tough on some people or not.
 They will also notice when the CEO is too lenient with themselves and their team, leading to a culture of slacking off.

 Regardless of your current position, the secret to success as a leader is understanding what you are accountable for.
-As an executive or CEO, it’s critical that you know and understand how to manage your time effectively so that you can do all three things listed above to set you and your company up for ultimate success.
+As an executive or CEO, it’s critical that you know and understand how to manage your time effectively to do all three things listed above to set you and your company up for ultimate success.